International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_5_Processes.md

     of the evaluation report by the certification body, which issues a certificate if the result of the evaluation process is positive.

-In the first assurance level certification, the applicant must apply for certification directly to the Certification Body  to trigger the start of the certification process.
-Once the Certification Body accepts the application, the applicant will conduct a self-assessment which will be evaluated by the Certification Body.
-If the result of the evaluation is possitive, the Certification Body will issue a certificate.
+For Assurance Level 1, the Applicant must apply directly to the Certification Body to trigger the start of the certification process.
+Once the Certification Body accepts the application, the Applicant is responsible for the Evaluation Phase by conducting a self-assessment and providing the results to the Certification Body.
+In the Certification Phase, the Certification Body reviews the self-assessment and issues the certificate, if the self-assessment meets the defined requirements.

 ![image](https://user-images.githubusercontent.com/77682996/155738445-479e9507-7415-4e16-b0dd-6d159d3d8528.png)